Rehabilitation counseling: Education and training

 Though no specific undergraduate degree is required, the majority of rehabilitation counseling graduate students have undergraduate degrees in rehabilitation services, psychology, sociology, or other human services-related fields.
-As a master's degree is required at a minimum, rehabilitation counselors are trained at the graduate level, with most earning a master's degree, and a few continuing on to the Doctoral level.
-The Council on Rehabilitation Education (CORE) accredits qualifying institutions, though not all programs meet accreditation requirements, prohibiting some graduates from professional certification/licensure.
+As a master's degree is required at a minimum, rehabilitation counselors are trained at the graduate level, with most earning a master's degree, and a few continuing on to the doctoral level.
+The Council on Rehabilitation Education (CORE) formerly accredited qualifying rehabilitation counselor education programs, but the Council for Accreditation of Counseling and Related Educational Programs (CACREP) assumed this function in 2017.
+Not all programs meet accreditation requirements.
+Graduates of unaccredited programs may experience difficulty applying for state licensure and national certification.
 Rehabilitation counselors are trained in the following areas: